dougeby/IntuneDocs/InTuneDocs/DeployUse/mam-ca-for-exchange-online.md

 To **delete a user group** from the **restricted user groups** list, open the Restricted user groups blade, highlight the user group you want to delete, and click on the … to see the delete option.
 Choose **Delete** to remove the user group from the list.
 You can follow the same procedure to remove a user group from the **exempted user group** list.

-### Adding or removing apps
-To remove an app from the allowed apps list, go to the **Allowed apps** blade, and choose the app you want to unselect the app and save you changes.

 ## Next steps
 [Configure app access for SharePoint Online](mam-ca-for-sharepoint-online.md)